MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extensions.md

 ### Start an executable file when users log into Windows

 Startup tasks allow your app to run an executable automatically whenever a user logs on.

+> [!NOTE]
+> The user has to start your app at least one time to register this startup task.

 Your app can declare multiple startup tasks.
 Each task starts independently.
 All startup tasks will appear in Task Manager under the **Startup** tab with the name that you specify in your app's manifest and your app's icon.
 Task Manager will automatically analyze the startup impact of your tasks.